 All but two of the plot studies of surface runoff reported employed simulated rainfall to generate runoff; Gangbazo et al. 1995 and Rotz et al. 2011 were exceptions.
 Rainfall simulator research offers significant advantages, including the ability to control the timing as well as the rate and duration of precipitation.
 When combined with a plot design, relative differences in runoff losses from multiple treatments or different storm intensities can be assessed quickly.
 Plot or field studies that rely on natural rainfall can take many years to generate data from appropriate combinations of storm intensity/duration and treatment condition.
 However, questions of the comparability of simulated and natural rainfall and the need to generate data from long-term average and/or extreme real-world conditions, suggest a need for natural rainfall experiments in the long run.

 Of particular concern among the literature reviewed for Tier 2 Nutrient Management is a difference in experimental protocols for generating runoff from simulated rainfall.
 There was of course some variation in the technology used or the rate of rainfall application in different studies conducted in different geographic areas on different soils and/or crops.
 However, a more fundamental – and potentially significant – difference was in the approach used to generate runoff to sample.
 Some studies applied simulated rainfall for a fixed period of time (e.g., 30 minutes), then measured and sampled runoff from all plots.
 This approach tends to mimic natural rainfall and integrate the effects of treatment (e.g., incorporation by tillage) on runoff generation and nutrient loss.
 However, other studies applied simulated rainfall to generate a fixed or minimum duration (e.g., 1 hr) or volume of runoff, which was then measured and sampled.
 This approach is often cited as conforming to the National Phosphorus Research Project (1995) protocols.
 However, this latter approach tends to obscure the inherent effects of a treatment on runoff generation, differs significantly from a real-world storm of distinct duration, and may end up comparing different precipitation inputs on different treatments.
 While it is arguable which design is best for any specific objective, direct comparison of results from studies using these different protocols may not be advisable.
 Results from these two distinct protocols must be interpreted with care.
-Some of the papers reviewed that employed simulated rainfall according to these different protocols are listed below.
+Some of the papers reviewed that employed simulated rainfall according to these different protocols are listed in Table 3.